ucsb-cs8/w20/_lab/lab05.md

 i        1
 ```

 You will first define four helper functions, which you will then use in the main `scrabbleWords()` method.
-The section "Putting it all together" describes what `scrabbleWords()` method is supposed to do and how to call the helper functions, so if you want to set the big picture, you can start reading that section first.
+The section "Putting it all together" describes what `scrabbleWords()` method is supposed to do and how to call the helper functions, so if you want **to see the big picture, start reading the section "Putting it all together" first**.

 ## Getting started